carodew/carodew.github.io/_posts/projects/print/2014-03-04-fiber-artist-business-card.md

 This Cincinnati-based fiber artist needed a business card that also doubled as a mini-advertisement to pass out at art festivals.

 I created a design that brings out the childlike nature of Katie&apos;s crocheted animals with bright colors and a playful layout.
-The thick cardstock and slab serif typeface mirror the hefty build of her creatures.
+The thick card stock and slab serif typeface mirror the hefty build of her creatures.